-6. Native pine trees in Virginia, such as Loblolly Pines, Shortleaf Pines, Pond Pines and Virginia Pines, are being infested and killed by the Southern Pine Beetle.
-While these beetles are native to Virginia, recent years have seen an increase in outbreaks and epidemics.
-This could be because the growth cycle of Pine Beetles is highly sensitive to climate.
-During the winter, the Southern Pine Beetle population is kept in-check because they develop more slowly.
-With the recent milder winters, their development continues at almost its regular pace, allowing more trees to come under attack.In addition, Pine Beetles generally target stressed trees.
-The effects of climate change, such as amplified heat, drought, abnormally high rain levels, and severe storms make more pine trees vulnerable to the increasing population of beetles and warming temperatures threaten more pines as the beetle continues to expand northward.
+6. Native pine trees in Virginia, such as Loblolly Pines, Shortleaf Pines, Pond Pines, and Virginia Pines, are being infested and killed by the southern pine beetle.
+While these beetles are native to Virginia, recent years have seen an increase in beetle outbreaks.
+This increase could be linked to the climate-sensitive growth cycle of pine beetles.
+Typically, the southern pine beetle experiences a mass winter die-off due to the harsh winter cold.; however, with recent milder winters, the beetle continues to develop at a regular pace, allowing more trees to come under attack.In addition, pine beetles generally target stressed trees.
+The effects of climate change on pine trees, such as amplified heat, drought, abnormally high rain levels, and severe storms make trees vulnerable to the increasing population of beetles and warming temperatures threaten more pines as the beetle continues to expand northward.

 7. The Piping Plover is a beach-dwelling bird native to Virginia’s Barrier Islands.
-Designated as an Endangered Species in 1986, the Plover faces a multitude of threats, including habitat loss primarily caused by human presence on the beaches where they breed.
-When humans visit the areas of the Barrier Islands where Piping Plovers nest, it can scare the pairs away, leaving the eggs or young birds vulnerable to predators.
-Despite conservation efforts to lessen human impact on the Piping Plover, the increased intensity of summer rains and storms are washing the nests away, devastating the protected population.
+Designated as a “vulnerable species” since 1986, the plover faces a multitude of threats, including habitat loss primarily caused by human presence on the beaches where they breed.
+When humans visit areas where the piping plover nest, can cause parent birds to abandon their nests leaving their eggs or young chicks vulnerable to predators.
+Despite conservation efforts to lessen human impact on the piping plover, the increased intensity of summer rains and storms associated with climate change are washing nests away and devastating the protected population.
 Additionally, climate change projected sea level rise threatens lowlying coastal areas and will escalate the extinction risk of not only piping plover but many Virginia coastal species.